When the head goes against the heart, who really wins?

 He felt a tug at his pocket, something slithering into it.

 "I have just the thing.
 Only, it's not a potion; it's..."
-He grabbed the thing, now so cold it froze his fingers off.
+He grabbed the necklace, now so cold it froze his fingers.
 "Probably too late.
 I'm supposed to do this during Halloween."

 "I know.
 It's silly."

 "I think it's fun.
 Right?
 All in good fun.
-So try your hoodoo on me."
+Try your hoodoo on me."
 She turned her back on him.

 Slowly, with shaking hands, he put it around her neck, then pulled away before clasping it.

 "It's a beautiful necklace.
-I want to try it."
+Please, let me try it."